Case Study · AI · Teacher Tools

 As the LLM revolution started reverberating across the world, NoRedInk was in an interesting position.
-It had no prior experience with AI or machine learning, but its whole reason for being, teaching English Language Arts, was exactly what the early models seemed best able to support.
-A huge opportunity to advance our mission had arrived out of the blue, but it wasn't yet clear what that opportunity would look like.
+It had no prior experience with AI or machine learning, but its whole reason for being (teaching English Language Arts) was exactly what the early models seemed best able to support.

-What was clear: companies were employing "spray-on AI" to ride the early wave, bolting on LLM-powered features that were more about checking a box than meaningfully improving their products.
-NoRedInk wanted to take a more thoughtful, longterm approach.
-After early ideation, we arrived at automatic grading.
-Certainly not a new concept in the industry, but one we felt LLMs were uniquely good at, and a feature that would meaningfully serve NoRedInk's teachers and students in a fundamental way.
+Companies were employing "spray-on AI" to ride the early wave, bolting on LLM-powered features that were more about checking a box than meaningfully improving their products.
+NoRedInk wanted to take a more thoughtful, long-term approach.
+After early ideation, we arrived at automatic grading: a feature that LLMs were uniquely good at, and one that would meaningfully serve teachers and students in a fundamental way.

 Finding the Opportunity